Green Stadium, Nof HaGalil: History

 The construction of the stadium began in 1960 as a joint stadium of the city of Nazareth and Kiryat Nazareth (as it was then called Nof HaGalil) at the initiative of the General Histadrut of the Workers in the Land of Israel.
 The plan was for the stadium to be used by a joint Jewish-Arab soccer team that would be established for the two cities, under the auspices of the Hapoel Sports Association.
 First there was talk of building 10,000 seats, and in 1964 it was announced that the final plan was for 45,000 Olympic-style seats, of which 6,000 seats would be built in the first phase.

-The funds for the construction of the stadium were raised by George Meaney, chairman of the trade unions in the United States, after a visit he made to Nazareth.
+The funds for the construction of the stadium were raised by George Meany, chairman of the trade unions in the United States, after a visit he made to Nazareth.
 The stadium was officially inaugurated in the summer of 1965 and was called "George Mini Stadium" and it has one central stand on the eastern side with 3,000 seats and 12,000 standing places.
 After its inauguration, a conflict broke out between several parties over its ownership and management, and it was little used in the first years after its establishment.
 At first it was proposed that the ownership be divided between the Nazareth Illit local council which would hold 50%, the Nazareth Illit Workers Council 25% and the Nazareth Workers Council 25%.